codidact/core/README.md

 rules.

 ## Installation
-These instructions are for setting up and running a local instance of Codidact.
+These instructions are for setting up and running a local development instance of Codidact.

+#### Technology Stack
+A list of the current tech stack is [here](https://github.com/codidact/docs/wiki/Technology-Stack).
+These items will be installed in the steps below, but if all of these are already installed on your system you can skip straight to running the project.

 #### Windows
 We'll be using Visual Studio for this setup.